mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aks/aks-advanced/aa-explore/index.md

 ---
 layout: layout.pug
-navigationTitle: Explore New AKS Cluster
+navigationTitle: Explore New Cluster
-title: Explore New AKS Cluster
+title: Explore New Cluster
 menuWeight: 25
 excerpt: Learn to interact with your AKS Kubernetes cluster
 enterprise: false